Skip Navigation

 Federal Action Plan (8MB)

-Key Federal Programs to Reduce Childhood Lead Exposures and Eliminate Associated Health Impacts
+Key Federal Program to Reduce Childhood Lead Exposures and Eliminate Associated Health Impacts

-This report of the President's Task Force on Environmental Health Risks and Safety Risks to Children catalogs federal efforts to understand, prevent, and reduce various sources of lead exposure among children.
-The report, Key Federal Programs to Reduce Childhood Lead Exposures and Eliminate Associated Health Impacts, provides a starting point for a comprehensive federal lead strategy, and will enable increased coordination and collaboration among federal agencies to further protect the nation's children.
+This report of the President's Task Force catalogs federal efforts to understand, prevent, and reduce various sources of lead exposure among children.
+The report provides a starting point for a comprehensive federal lead strategy, and will enable increased coordination and collaboration among federal agencies to further protect the nation's children.

 Eliminating Childhood Lead Poisoning: A Federal Strategy Targeting Lead Paint Hazards